Nathan Boone: Biography

 Boone took part in the War of 1812 as captain of a company of United States Rangers which scouted in the country between the Mississippi and Illinois.
 On August 7, 1813.
 Boone and sixteen Rangers went on a patrol across Mississippi to gather intelligence to the north between the river and Illinois.
 Boone and his Rangers patrolled for 2 days but found nothing.
 At night, the Rangers camped.
 A fellow Ranger who acted as a sentry reported that he believed enemy Indian combatants were lurking in the darkness surrounding their camp.
 Nathan doubled his sentries, ordered his men to sleep away from the fire, and placed them behind trees around the camp.
 Near midnight, the Indians numbering at least 60 warriors launched a full scale surprise attack and opened heavy fire into the camp from one side.
 Both the Ranger sentries were shot and wounded.
 The Rangers fell back firing into the darkness where they saw muzzle flashes and heard loud voices.
 The Rangers took cover behind the trees on the other side of camp.
 Nathan crouched behind a tree and realized his rangers were outnumbered.
 The Rangers behind their trees frantically reloaded and fired trying to see their enemy in the darkness.
 Boone shouted his men to fall back from tree to tree.
 Nathan and his rangers ran off into the brush to safety.
 Nathan and his rangers rallied into a circle behind some trees.
 The rangers held their position behind their trees while the Indians were busy looting the camp.
 In the morning, the Indians had left with loot and as many ranger horses as they could take.
 Nathan and his rangers found only half their mounts.
 Nathan and his rangers withdrew back to base to inform their commander of confirmed intelligence that the Native American threat persisted still.
 The American Rangers only suffered 2 slightly wounded.
 He also took part in an expedition led by Henry Dodge to relieve settlers who had been raided by Miami Indians.
 He and Dodge saved 150 Miamis from massacre by members of their own militia.
 The Miamis had agreed to surrender as prisoners of war, and certain members of the militia became angered when they found contraband belonging to a settler who had been killed in the original raid, but Dodge and Boone stood in the line of fire and forced the nearly mutinous troops to back down.
-He attained the rank of major in the militia in this war.
+He attained the rank of major in the militia in the war.